LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 2. Write a custom [ChainRulesCore.rrule](https://juliadiff.org/ChainRulesCore.jl/stable/rule_author/example.html) for the operation.
 3. Manually write the backward pass instead of using automatic differentiation.

-The second option is best when the operation can be isolated to only one layer.[^custom_rrule] However here it encompasses most of the forward pass so it essentially is the same as option 3.
+Option 2 is best when the operation can be isolated to only one layer.[^custom_rrule] However here it encompasses most of the forward pass so it essentially is the same as option 3.
-Option 3 is not a good idea because (1) it requires lots more work and (2) the forward pass and backward pass will not be automatically in sync.
+Option 3 is not a good idea because (1) it requires much more work and (2) the forward pass and backward pass will not be automatically in sync.

-So we are left with the first option.
+So we are left with option 1.
 There are two ways to implement it.
 The first is to fix the amount of layers so that we don't need a flexible mutable array.
 For example, for the minimum working example with only two layers: